mindwarriorgame/public-formulas/README.md

 ## How to modify a Letter

-If you have spotted a typo, or wanted to modify your own Letter, please feel free to submit another PR (or an Issue) with the change.
+If you have spotted a typo, or wanted to modify your own Letter, please feel free to open another Issue and explain what you'd like to change.

 If the modification is major, please make sure
 - you are using the same GitHub account that you were using for the first time submission of the Letter